CatlantiS/brew-lab/README.md

 # brew-lab

-This is going to be a social app for brewers.
+This is going to be a social app for beer enthusiasts of all stripes.